-A native of the French Louisiana countryside with a doctorate in Performance Studies from NYU, Lenora Champagne thrives on urban life but more frequently writes about the dramas of women and men who live in a more direct relationship to nature.
+A native of the French Louisiana countryside with a Ph.D. in Performance Studies from NYU, Lenora Champagne thrives on urban life but more frequently writes about the dramas of women and men who live in a more direct relationship to nature.
 She came to New York from Louisiana to be a painter, but found her voice in performance.
 Champagne, who frequently collaborates with sculptors and media artists, has been making work as a performance artist, playwright, and director since 1981.
-December 2011 marks the thirtieth anniversary of her work as a performance and theatre artist.
+December 2015 marks 34 years of her work as a performance and theatre artist.

-Champagne’s publications include Out From Under: Texts by Women Performance Artists (TCG) and performance texts, plays and essays published by Smith & Kraus and in Plays and Playwrights 2009, Performing Arts Journal, Performance Research, Women and Performance Journal, Chain and The Iowa Review.
+Champagne’s publications include Out From Under: Texts by Women Performance Artists (TCG), New World Plays (No Passport Press) and performance texts, plays and essays published by Smith & Kraus and in Plays and Playwrights 2009, Performing Arts Journal, Performance Research, Women and Performance Journal, Chain and The Iowa Review.
 She is Professor of Theatre and Performance at Purchase College, SUNY.

 To see my c.v., full publicatioins, and video excerpts from performances, please visit my website.